alyssa-denary/coding-notes/css/sass.md

 - But still, with this way, you have multiple different mixins for each breakpoint.
 We want one large mixin with all the breakpoints
 ###### If directive
 - Note refactor from media queries using pixels to those using ems
+	- ems keeps page responsive - if user manually changes default font size, those queries set with px wouldn’t be affected, and we want the pg to be affected/responsive.
 	- ems must be used instead of rems because those in media query are not affected by the root font-size setting.
 Instead, they respond to the browser default setting, so we use ems.
 	- Since 16px is typically the default browser font-size, this was used to calculate ems
 		- $breakpoint - phone: 600/16 = 37.5 em